beling/book-pl/src/ch20-03-graceful-shutdown-and-cleanup.md

 The error tells us we can’t call `join` because we only have a mutable borrow of each `worker` and `join` takes ownership of its argument.
 To solve this issue, we need to move the thread out of the `Worker` instance that owns `thread` so `join` can consume the thread.
-We did this in listing 17-15: if `Worker` holds an `Option<thread::JoinHandle<()>>` instead, we can call the `take` method on the `Option` to move the value out of the `Some` variant and leave a `None` variant in its place.
+We did this in Listing 17-15: if `Worker` holds an `Option<thread::JoinHandle<()>>` instead, we can call the `take` method on the `Option` to move the value out of the `Some` variant and leave a `None` variant in its place.
 In other words, a `Worker` that is running